syahmid0h/syahmid0h/README.md

 Welcome to my GitHub profile

 ## Intro
-- I'm a CS student in Malaysia, specializing in SOFTWARE ENGINEERING
+- I'm a CS student in Malaysia, specializing in Software Engineering.
 - Open to learning and sharing my mini projects here

 ## Skills